 The Five Hottest Neighborhoods in Houston

-With a population of over 2.1 million living inside a sprawling 625 square miles (the much larger New York City is only 305 square miles), Houston has a large variety of neighborhoods.
+With a population of over 2.1 million living inside a sprawling 625 square miles (the much larger New York City is only 305 square miles), Houston has a large variety of single family home listings.
 Here are some of the trendiest / hottest of those neighborhoods:

 The Heights is located in the northwest corner of the inner loop ( 610 ) and very central to the city of Houston.
 More specifically, it lies west of IH 45, east of TC Jester, north of Washington Avenue, and south of the northern 610 freeway loop.
 It is one of the larger neighborhoods in central Houston and is composed of many subdivisions.
 The neighborhood dates back to the 1890’s and is one of the earliest planned communities in Texas.
 It consists of many original homes built in Victorian and Craftsmen style and has just recently (in 2011 been designated as a Historic neighborhood).
 Thus, many of the original homes have had extensive remodeling with Ground Zero Restoration on the interiors while keeping the exteriors intact.
 In the lower Heights, along Washington Avenue, there is no historic designation, so you will find many modern townhomes located with the appeal of being walking distance to the incredible restaurants and nightlife along Washington Avenue.
 In addition, The Heights is home to a diverse assortment of independent businesses and restaurants.
 You have to try some of the bistros and eateries along 19th Street , 11th street, and White Oak Drive.
 The Heights boasts some great nightlife in Houston, as well.
 While the greater Heights has many pubs and laid back bars, the lower Heights (Washington Avenue) has the latest and hottest in clubs, pubs, sport bars, chic lounges, and the most avant-garde dining concepts.